 NBMA Conference

-The mission of the National Black Midwives Alliance is to establish a representative voice at the national level that organizes, advocates, and brings visibility to the issues impacting Black midwives and the communities they serve.
+The goal of the National Black Midwives Alliance is to establish a representative voice at the national level that organizes, advocates, and brings visibility to the issues impacting Black midwives and the communities they serve.

 Jamarah Amani is a community midwife who believes in the transformative and healing power of birth and that every baby has a human right to human milk.
 Her mission is to do her part to build a movement for Birth Justice locally, nationally and globally.